teddyzeenny/website/source/guides/ember-inspector/installation.md

 The Ember Inspector extends browsers' developer tools to make understanding and debugging your Ember.js applications easier.

+Steps to install the inspector for Google Chrome, Firefox, other browsers (Bookmarklet), and apps running on mobile devices are explained below.

 ### Google Chrome

 You can install the Ember Inspector on Google Chrome as a new developer